Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 Conclusion

 Dell appears still a strong buy.
 The story is reminiscent of our recommendation to purchase Synnex (SNX) last May, another sum of the parts story pre-spin.
 That trade netted us over 80% returns within seven months.
-The spin off in fact closed earlier this week.
+The spinoff, in fact, closed earlier this week.

 At Dell, the sell side seems behind the eight ball.
 For most of 2020, Dell has had $50-60 price targets.
 Most have now changed their tune and regard Dell a buy with an average target of $77.50 in a year.